PingOne Native SDKs

 3. Create a new MFA policy.

 4. In the MFA policy, use the Add Application option to select the name of your mobile app.
 In the settings for the app you added, enable Device Authorization.
 In the Extra Verification drop-down list, you can optionally select Permissive or Restrictive.
-For details on these two options, see Adding an MFA policy.
+For details on these two options, refer to Adding an MFA policy.

 6. In the MFA step, select the MFA policy that you configured.